FraAlleDevs/tradingbot/backtest/README.md

 ### Source data

-Copy the Bitcoin price data .csv file into `data/data.csv`.
+Specify the file path of your csv file in [./src/csvParser.ts](./src/csvParser.ts#L8).

 ### Requirements

-To run this, you need to install Node (v16 preferably) and NPM (v8 preferably).
+To run this, you need to install Node and NPM (check the package.json file's [engines](./package.json#L7) field for the versions).

 Then install all the dependencies: